husseinmuhammadi/microservice/README.md

 ####local
  - Run all projects in IntelliJ IDEA
  - Database will be h2 in memory
+ - Each service should run without spring cloud config

 ####dev
  - Run infrastructure projects on docker